Revel in the darkness to find the light – Vishnu

 You don’t believe time heals all wounds.
 I’m curious to know more as many people believe that time does heal all wounds?

 If you’re on your sofa or snuggled in your bed for years after you’re breakup, things are not going to get better.
 You have to process grief.
 For some time, I resisted grief.
-I resisted believing the relationship was over.
-I resisted wanting the marriage to end.
-I was resisting because I didn’t want to feel the pain and go through the heartbreak.
-What you need to heal the wounds is to feel the pain.
-It’s to sit with the pain, process the pain and then let go of the pain.
+I resisted believing the relationship was over, and wanting the marriage to end.
+This was because I didn’t want to feel the pain and go through the heartbreak.
+What you need to heal the wounds is to feel the pain, to sit with it, process it and then let go of the it.
 It’s to find the tools and methods that help you deal with each aspect of grieving.
 Time by itself won’t heal wounds.
 You have to proactively work on your own healing.

 If you were a billboard what would your message say?